skeeto/skeeto.github.com/_posts/2016-11-17-A-Magnetized-Needle-and-a-Steady-Hand.markdown

 behind for writing raw bytes to a file.
 For now I'll assume the `echo` command is still available, and we'll use hexadecimal `\xNN` escapes to write raw bytes.
-If this isn't available, you might need to use the magnetic needle and steady hand method.
+If this isn't available, you might need to use the magnetic needle and steady hand method, or the butterflies.

-The very first data in an ELF file must be the ELF header, from the ELF specification (1):
+The very first structure in an ELF file must be the ELF header, from the ELF specification (1):

 ~~~c
     typedef struct {